Wise.com Review 2021 – Pros & Cons of Transfers with (formerly) TransferWise

 For now, here are the accepted currencies, but for more information and updates here, access here.

-Yes, Transferwise is very safe.
+Yes, Wise is very safe.
 It is a financial entity officially regulated by the economic institutions of the European Union, the United States and dozens of countries around the world.
-Since almost the beginning of this blog, I have recommended Transferwise and no one has had any problems.

-Transferwise started as a “Startup” by the creators of Paypal and Skype and is today one of the most important companies in the financial world.
+Wise started as a “Startup” by the creators of Paypal and Skype and is today one of the most important companies in the FinTech world.
 All this success would not have been possible without the safety of the service.
 A single mistake followed by a bad comment and, nowadays with the Internet, this opinion will have destroyed the company.

 Another plus, its customer service is excellent.
 Available 24 hours a day and in French, so if a problem occurs, it is solved instantly.